expeerly/embeddocumentation/brandwidgetvideoreviews.md

-# Brand Widget for Video Reviews – Integration Guide - PENDING
+# Brand Widget for Video Reviews – Integration Guide - BETA

 This guide explains how to integrate the **expeerly Brand Widget**, a lightweight JavaScript widget that automatically displays video reviews, aggregated ratings, and review counts across all products for a specific brand.
 It's built for easy, async integration into any website or online shop—just like a e.g live chat widget with optional styling.